86

 - Do a safety check on the pool—be sure that gates latch and are in working order, etc.

 It is very unlikely that these steps will be followed precisely.
 You can tailor these procedures to fit the needs of your swimming pool.
-And remember, to be sure you are on the right track with your water chemistry, occasionally bring a pint of pool water to the Retail Store at Gohlke Pools to have it analyzed.
+And remember, to be sure you are on the right track with your water chemistry, occasionally bring a pint of pool water to the Denton Retail Store at Gohlke Pools to have it analyzed.
+We also offer some pool supplies.

 Enjoy your summer!